Actions for Professional Growers

 • Pests and disease

 • It’s been widely reported that peat free growing media requires more water during all stages of growth.
-Peat free growing media tends to have a drier surface, however, holds water lower within the pot (where it’s needed)!
+Peat-free growing media tends to have a drier surface, however, holds water lower within the pot (where it’s needed)!

 • If we were using peat-based growing media, we would water when the top of the growing media is dry.
-But this is not necessarily needed with Peat free - instead, it’s better to check lower into the growing media by using your finger and feeling for dampness or checking whether an inserted BBQ skewer has soil on it.
+But this is not necessarily needed with peat-free - instead, it’s better to check lower into the growing media by using your finger and feeling for dampness or checking whether an inserted BBQ skewer has soil on it.
 You can also lift pots to see if they are heavy or light.

 • We must adapt watering processes to ensure that no overwatering leaches nutrients or damages roots.

-• With most peat free mixes containing wood fibre, Nitrogen lock up can present issues.
+• With most peat-free mixes containing wood fibre, Nitrogen lock up can present issues.

 • Many wood fibres are stabilised, however, stock that remains in store for longer periods of time may see Nitrogen issues.